What is Rooibos

 Wellness

 Rooibos is known for its antioxidant properties and is often used to soothe digestion, reduce inflammation, and support immune health.
-Rooibos is a naturally caffeine-free and sugar-free drink that can be enjoyed as a relaxing evening tea to promote better sleep.
+Rooibos is a naturally caffeine-free and sugar-free drink that can be enjoyed as a relaxing evening beverage to promote better sleep.

 Cosmetics